TeranG710/SprintGT4/README.md

 Before running the project, ensure you have the following installed:

-- Java Development Kit (JDK) 11 or later
+- Java version 23 or higher
-- Git (optional, for cloning the repository)
+- Git (for cloning the repository)
 - An ide with java support such as: Intellij Idea, Vscode

 ### Steps to Install